grafana/loki/docs/sources/design-documents/2020-01-Ordering-Constraint-Removal.md

 ##### Compaction (flushing)

 Compaction in an LSM-Tree combines and reorders multiple SSTables (blocks || MemChunks).
 This is mainly covered in the _Flushing_ section of the in-memory approach, but _compaction_ is equivalent to _flushing_ for our case.
-That is, merge multiple SSTables on disk together ina n algorithm reminiscent of merge sort and flush them to storage in our ordered chunk format.
+That is, merge multiple SSTables on disk together in an algorithm reminiscent of merge sort and flush them to storage in our ordered chunk format.